Repeat molester jailed 10 months for outrage of modesty and misappropriation of property

 They were planning to sell them for money.

-Phui's antecedents included property-related offences but court documents did not provide details.
+Phui's previous offences included property-related ones but court documents did not provide details.

 In mitigation, his lawyer said he was a "simple individual" who had tried to make the best of his life.